avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-09-1-setup-your-pi.md

 - Ethernet port

 1. Install the heat sinks included in your kit.
 Peel off the blue plastic on the heat sinks, then place them on the two integrated circuits on the Pi, pressing gently.
-2. Install Raspbian Stretch on your micro SD card and install it into the micro SD card slot on your Pi.
+2. Install Raspbian Stretch (Desktop Edition) on your micro SD card and install it into the micro SD card slot on your Pi.
 3. Plug in the USB microphone and 3.5mm earbuds.
 4. Connect the keyboard and mouse to the USB ports.
 5. Connect your monitor using the HDMI port.